ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Web browsers

-Web browsers SHOULD send STH's to web servers they connect to using Transparency Gossiping [draft-linus-trans-gossip] transport [draft-linus-trans-gossip-transport-https].
+Web browsers SHOULD send STH's to web servers using Transparency Gossiping {{draft-linus-trans-gossip}} by sending GOSSIP-MSG messages to a gossip service.
+Web browsers SHOULD use the
+{{draft-linus-trans-gossip-transport-https}} transport and MAY use other transports as well.

-Which web servers to send STH's to is determined by the web servers capability and willingness to convey gossip.
+Which web servers to send STH's to is determined by which web servers are connected to by the transport and those web servers capability and willingness to convey gossip.
 This is handled by the gossip transport.

+Web browsers MAY register as a gosisp transports themselves and perform the sending and receiving of gossip mesages.

 ### CT monitors

-TBD
+CT monitors SHOULD send STH's to web servers using Transparency Gossiping {{draft-linus-trans-gossip}} by sending GOSSIP-MSG messages to a gossip service.

+CT monitors SHOULD use as many transports as possible.

 ### MTA:s

 TBD

 ### MUA:s

 TBD

 ### XMPP clients

 TBD

 ## Invalid Signed Certificate Timestamps

-TLS clients MAY send illegitimate Signed Certficate Timestamps (SCT's) and X.509 certificates to the server it got it/them from.
-The [draft-linus-trans-gossip] messaging format SHOULD be used.
-The [draft-linus-trans-gossip] gossip service MAY be used if there is no risk that the SCT is sent to any other party than the originating server.
+TLS clients MAY send illegitimate Signed Certficate Timestamps (SCT's) with corresponding X.509 certificate to the server it got the SCT from.
+The {{draft-linus-trans-gossip-transport-https}} messaging format SHOULD be used for this.

-# How to gossip {#how}

-- pointer to [draft-linus-trans-gossip]
+# Security and privacy considerations

+- TODO why STH's are ok
+- TODO why SCT's are bad for privacy in the general case

 # Open questions

-- active vs. passive participants
+- TODO active vs. passive participants

-# Security and privacy considerations

-- why STH's are ok
-- why SCT's are bad for privacy in the general case
-- pointer to [draft-linus-trans-gossip]

 # IANA considerations
 TBD